surma/surma.dev/content/things/compile-js.md

 ### Properties

-I'll admit: I did not want to implement support for the full prototype chain mechanism.
+I’ll admit: I did not want to implement support for the full prototype chain mechanism.
 At the same time, I did need ways to define methods, getters and other properties on all basic types, so that the logic for things like `myArray.length` had a place to live.
 I decided to give each primtive type class (`JSBool`, `JSNumber`, etc) a shared base class called `JSBase` that offers exactly that: A list of key-value mappings that I interpret as properties.
 The constructor of each primitive type class puts the expected functions and getters/setters into their inherited property map.
-Here's what `JSArray`'s constructor looks like as example:
+Here’s what `JSArray`’s constructor looks like as example:

 ```cpp
 JSValue JSArray::push_impl(JSValue thisArg, std::vector<JSValue> &args) {